jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/3d-diagnosis-and-planning.md

   align: left
   body: '<p class="dv-div-title text-right">Clinical advantages of the CONE BEAM in
     the practice of oral implantology</p> <p class="dv-div-text text-right">It allows
-    to detect anatomical structures, evaluate the morphology, quantity and bone quality, make accurate measurements of the alveolar ridge in width, height and depth, determine if a bone graft or a maxillary sinus lift is necessary, make surgical guides, select the size and model of implants, optimize their location and reduce to the minimum the surgical risks. <br><br><br><img src="https://dentalvip.com.ve/wp-content/uploads/2018/09/impl-img10.jpg"
+    to detect anatomical structures, evaluate the morphology, quantity and bone quality;
+    make accurate measurements of the alveolar ridge in width, height and depth; determine if a bone graft or a maxillary sinus lift is necessary, make surgical guides, select the size and model of implants, optimize their location and reduce to the minimum the surgical risks. <br><br><br><img src="https://dentalvip.com.ve/wp-content/uploads/2018/09/impl-img10.jpg"